 Andy has taught master classes across the United States, China and Taiwan.
 He has been published multiple times in the Saxophone Symposium, official journal of NASA, and was a featured Guest Artist in the Saxophone Journal.
 He is listed in Who’s Who Among America’s Teachers and was a finalist for the Alpha Chi “Teacher of the Year Award” at the University of Arkansas at Monticello.
 Several of his students are currently teaching saxophone at universities.
 He previously taught at Del Mar College where he was Department Chair; Millersville University; the University of Arkansas Monticello; and was a two-term Treasurer of NASA.

-Andy Wen received his DMA from the University of Georgia, studying saxophone with Kenneth Fischer and clarinet with Theodore Jahn; MM from Indiana University, studying saxophone with Eugene Rousseau and clarinet with Earl Bates; BM from Ohio University, studying saxophone with Allyn Reilly and clarinet with David Godshall; Medaille d’Argent at the Conservatoire National de Region de Bordeaux, France, studying with Jean-Marie Londeix.
+Wen received his DMA from the University of Georgia, studying saxophone with Kenneth Fischer, clarinet with Theodore Jahn; MM from Indiana University, studying saxophone with Eugene Rousseau, clarinet with Earl Bates; BM from Ohio University, studying saxophone with Allyn Reilly, clarinet with David Godshall; Medaille d’Argent at the Conservatoire National de Region de Bordeaux, France, studying with Jean-Marie Londeix.

-Andy Wen is a Conn-Selmer Clinician and plays Selmer (Paris) saxophones exclusively.
+Andy Wen is a Conn-Selmer Clinician and plays Selmer (Paris) saxophones.